rhwy/EFMap/readme.md

 ### Finish defining your context

 You just have to define now your context with your DbSets.
 The interesting option now is the auto load.
 Define your sets available to your context, then, when defining autoload, it will search for each set of your context for a mapping.
-That's a cleaner way than handling everything in the "onModelBinding" method don't you think?
+That's a cleaner way than handling everything in the "onModelcreating" method don't you think?

 	    public class IdeaContext : DbContext
         {